Running My Own English Teaching Business in Taiwan in the 1970s

 1978-1979: Planning for Relocation to the U.S.

-Before we moved into the Chi An Building, we had to hire a contractor to partition the open unit into two bedrooms and add kitchen furnishings.
+Before we moved into the Chi An Building in April 1979, we had to hire a contractor to partition the open unit into two bedrooms and add kitchen furnishings.
 When this was finished, I moved my teaching business to the thirteenth floor of the Chi An Building.
 My business immediately started doing very well since I was now in a great location which all students could readily find.

 For the next three months, I was teaching classes seven days a week for about 4-5 hours each day.
-I recall having a children's class on Saturdays and Sundays, and also employing two teachers shortly before I departed.
-There must have been at least 60 students and I was earning at least 60,000 or $1,500 per month.
+I also recall having a children's class on Saturdays and Sundays.

 Then around the middle of July of 1979, I stopped teaching to return to the U.S. with my family.
 My wife arranged for her nephew to run my business with the two hired teachers.
-That turned out to be a disaster which I won't comment on in this hub.
+That turned out to be a disaster that I won't comment on in this article.